Skip to content

 Mother Agencies

-A mother agency is typically your first agency — the one that discovers and develops you.
-They help you build your portfolio and then place you with agencies in other markets.
-Mother agencies take a smaller commission (typically 5-10%) on top of the booking agency’s commission.
+You probably already know that every major modeling career starts somewhere local.
+A mother agency is typically your first — the one that discovers and develops you, builds your portfolio, and connects you with agencies in other markets.
+They take a smaller commission (typically 5–10%) on top of the booking agency’s commission.

 What Modeling Agencies Look for in Beginners